 - engage with campus stakeholders to assure awareness of and encourage support for changing models of scholarly communication

 E-Resource Management is responsible for facilitating and managing access to electronic information resources for the Marquette community.
-It is involved with all aspects of e-resources, including acquisition, licensing, payment, cataloging, access, renewal, usage statistics, and vendor communications.
+It is involved with all aspects of e-resources, including acquisition, licensing, payment, cataloging, access, renewal, usage statistics, and vendor relations.